cyberark/conjur/design/authenticators_api.md

 Although the response reveals which authenticators are configured and this request is prone for brute-force attacks, the value of this endpoint for the user is high and can provide the information needed for authentication.
-Furthermore, we don't say _why_ the authenticator is invalid so this endpoint can be hit by anyone, without the need of a Conjur access token
+Furthermore, we don't say _why_ the authenticator is invalid (or even mention that an authenticator is invalid) so this endpoint can be hit by anyone, without the need of a Conjur access token

 #### `/authenticators/<authenticator_id>/status` Endpoint